roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Vanessa couldn't tell for sure.
 She could only pray that they hadn't seen it.
 It had been pretty dark in the corridor and she had only briefly turned around Vanessa told herself in order to calm herself down.
 She couldn't deal with it right now anyways.
 She had other things on hand.

  She had to fuck this sleazy piece of trailer trash.
 She even had to go out with him in public.
 And she had to do anything he wanted.
 There was no way around it, this man grossed her out.
 She didn't even want to think of the dirty thoughts that must have been running wild inside his head.
-Report_Story #2